ToraKaji/Motorcycle-Remote-Control/README.md

 ### Possible concerns/fixes
 * Attaching the servo to accurately adjust the choke :
-* Powering on when the bike is "off" and shutting down when the bike is off" :
+* Powering on when the bike is "off" and shutting down when the bike is "off" :
-* Storage space as the Arduino nano only has 30720 bytes with no expansion available :
+* Storage space, as the Arduino nano only has 30720 bytes with no expansion available :